hastest/juliannma.com/pages/seas.md

 <a href=" https://www.generosity.com/fundraising/thomas-europe-tour">Thomas Woodman</a>
 {: .centered }

-To support, partner with, find out how you may join SEAS, [contact Juliann Ma](/#contact) .
+To support, partner with, or find out how you may join or feature SEAS, [contact Juliann Ma](/#contact) .

 <!--
 This is some plumbing to get the video working.